jjsyucsd/cse15l-lab-reports/LabReport3.md

 For this portion of the lab report, I chose the command `grep`.
 I learned about the four interesting command-line options for `grep` I demonstrate below thanks to this GeeksForGeeks page: [grep command](https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command)

-Option 1: `grep -i` for case insensitive search

-* Example 1:

-* Example 2:

-Option 2: `grep -c` for displaying the count of number of matches

-* Example 1:

-* Example 2:

-Option 3: `grep -v` to invert the pattern match

-* Example 1:

-* Example 2:

-Option 4: `grep -r` to search recursively for a pattern in the directory
+Option 1: `grep -r` to search recursively for a pattern in the directory

 * Example 1: In this example, we use `grep -r` to search all text files within `./technical` (including text files contained within subdirectories) for the string "middle-class".
 ```